jfeferman/generateAndFindDuplicates/README.md

 `node index.js` where the default value is used, or `node index.js [user-value]`, where `[user-value]` is any positive integer supplied by the user.

-The reulsting array of duplicate values is printed to the console.
+The resulting array of duplicate values is printed to the console.

 Tests cases for module exported functions buildRandomNumberList() and findDuplicates() can be run by issuing the following command: